fjvallarino/monomer/docs/tutorials/06-composite.md

 There are a couple of functions you can use to get the WidgetId of a node:

 - If you have a Path, you can call `findWidgetByPath`.
-If the path is valid, it returns a `WidgetNodeInfo` instance which, amongst other node related data, has the WidgetId.
+If the path is valid, it returns a `WidgetNodeInfo` instance which, among other node related data, has the WidgetId.
 - If you have a key, you can call `widgetIdFromKey` which returns the WidgetId if the Path is valid.
 There is also a `pathFromKey` to get the Path instead.